Skip to Content

 It is one of the most common sales tax compliance issues for small retailers.
 It's also the easiest to fix.

-If you only collect sales tax on taxable items, you must ensure that your staff on the fornt lines are adequately trained.
+If you only collect sales tax on taxable items, you must ensure that your staff on the front lines are adequately trained.
 If you do not have a robust accounting or POS system, it'll help them manage it on all taxable items and not just those marked with an asterisk or other designation.
 It is essential for food since most states tax taxable food higher than nontaxable food.

 As a small retailer, it may be challenging to keep track of each state's different rates.
 Further, it's even worse if you frequently have customers from other states or sell online and ship out-of-state orders.
 Luckily, most states provide free sales tax software to calculate how much tax you should collect based on the type of transaction and shipping address.